miura/NEUBIAS_AnalystSchool2019/NEUBIAS_BioimageAnalystSchool2019.md

 After an introduction to ImageJ, Fiji and the ImageJ2 application programming interface (API) the session will be mainly live coding as a group.
 We will construct a workflow by utilizing auto-completion capabilities of IntellIJ and compile the workflow as ImageJ/Fiji plugin.
 The workflow will be utilized to convert images between ImageJ1 and ImageJ2 worlds.
 We will apply a threshold and post-process the binary image using ImageJ-Ops.
-We will visualise intermediate results using BigDataViewer Last but not least an overview on upcoming technologies will be given including ImageJ-Server, ImageJ Juypter notebooks, ImageJ on GPU and ImageJ from Python.
+We will visualise intermediate results using BigDataViewer.
+Last but not least an overview on upcoming technologies will be given including ImageJ-Server, ImageJ Juypter notebooks, ImageJ on GPU (CLIJ) and ImageJ from Python.

 **Homework:** To prepare this session, students are asked to install some software packages on their laptops in advance of the course: